010.00P Employment Outcome Procedure

 - A special effort should be made at the time of closure to make certain that the Public Support Tab in the Data Folder is completed, even if the individual did not receive any public support at application, during services or at closure.
 The "zero fill" feature that CaMS has on this screen will make quick work of filling in the fields.
 When the individual has not received public support, the zeros will confirm that.
 If the individual has received public support, once the zeros are entered, the CaMS user can then go to just those types of public support that were received by the individual and enter the dollar amounts.

 - A special effort should also be made in making certain that the data folder contains any Available Special Programs that need to be associated with the case.
 These special programs (formerly described as program codes) are contained on the Case Assignment Tab.
-They have important usages in seeking reimbursements from other agencies, such as the Social Security Administration, the Office of Temporary and Disability Services, the Human Resources Administration (NYC) and others.
+They have important usages in seeking reimbursements from other agencies.
 The special program feature also flags cases that are associated with particular types of services that ACCES-VR needs to carefully track to evaluate the successful delivery of those services.
-These can range from small projects, such as the Traumatic Brain Injury Special Project to much larger projects, such as transition services for In-School Youth.